scottohara/tvmanager/README.md

 What is TV Manager?
 ===================
-TV Manager is a HTML5 webapp that keeps track of which episodes of your favourite TV shows you:
+TV Manager is a Progressive Web App (PWA) that keeps track of which episodes of your favourite TV shows you:

 * have seen,
 * have recorded to your DVR (or downloaded by other means),